markmenezes11/COMPM091/README.md

 python sweep.py
 ```

 To change paths, GPU ID, etc., they can be given as arguments.
 See `python sweep.py -h` for more details.

-There are also `sweep_qsub` scripts which use qsub for job submission on a cluster machine.

-# TODO: Elaborate on this^
+You can also set the mode using the `--mode` argument, to specify whether you want it to run on your local PC or on the HPC using qsub for job submissions.
+Again, you can find more details using `python sweep.py -h`.
+There is lots and lots of info in there...